 Step 1.
-Create a Web Wallet
+Create a Software Wallet

 Claiming the funds on a paper wallet requires software.
 This software is usually referred to as a “wallet”, which should not be confused with your paper wallet.
 Web wallets offer an especially convenient kind of software that runs within a browser.

 Step 2.
-Sweep the Paper Wallet
+Import the Paper Wallet

-If your private key begins with the number “6”, your paper wallet has been encrypted.
+If your private key begins with the number “6,” your paper wallet has been encrypted.
 In this case, you’ll need the paper wallet’s password, which should have been given to you along with the paper wallet.

 Step 3.
 Buy Something